sameesin/cisco-csftd-on-aws/content/50_Deploy_LoadBalancers/2_Deployment.md

 4. **<ins>terrafrom apply**</ins>

---If you are satisfied with the plan of the configuration, run the following to apply it.
+If you are satisfied with the plan of the configuration, run the following to apply it.

 ```console
 terraform apply awslab